swissup/swissup.github.io/m2/extensions/firecheckout/configuration.md

 ------------|------------
 Page Layout | [Select page layout](#page-layout) to use at firecheckout page Layout      | [Select layout](#layout) to use at firecheckout page Place Order Button Position | Ability to place "Purchase" button under payment section.
-This config is visible for "1 Column (Expanded)" layout only.
+This config is visible for "1 Column" layouts only.
 Theme       | [Select theme](#theme) to use at firecheckout page Form Styles | [Select form styles](#form-styles) to use at firecheckout page